This post is an adapted excerpt from our ebook, Earn More Money as a Freelance Writer.

-Editor’s note: This is an excerpt from our ebook Earn More Money as a Freelance Writer.
-This guide, written by successful freelance writer Nicole Dieker, will prompt you to set — and reach — goals for the next phase of your freelance-writing career.
-It will help you ditch your entry-level writing jobs and land higher-paying clients.
-Grab your copy!
+The guide, written by successful freelance writer Nicole Dieker, will help you set and reach goals for the next phase of your freelance-writing career, including ditching your entry-level writing jobs and landing higher-paying clients.

 If you don’t ask for the work you want, you’ll never get it.